Evolution of the electronic band structure of twisted bilayer graphene upon doping: Twist angle determination by STM and Raman measurements

-As seen in Fig.~\ref{fig:STM}(c), a given G peak enhancement corresponds to two possible twist angles.
-To distinguish between the two possible twist angles, we use the Raman R peak associated with the TO phonon, which emerges from a double-resonance intervalley process mediated by the periodic potential\cite{Carozo2011}.
-In the enhanced angle range, the R peak is clearly visible, as shown in Fig.~\ref{fig:RamanOnCVD}(b).
-The R peak position decreases monotonically with increasing twist angle as shown in Fig.~\ref{fig:STM}(d) which allows the twist angle to be uniquely identified\cite{Jorio2013}.
+The center position of the peak in the calculated curve is at 12.6 degrees, which is defined as the critical angle.
+Using a different photon energy shifts the critical angle.
+The calculation allows a Raman spectroscopy measurement of the G peak area to determine two possible twist angles for the tBLG flake.
+To distinguish between the two possible twist angles, we use the Raman R peak associated with the transverse optical (TO) phonon, which emerges from a double-resonance intervalley process mediated by the periodic potential\cite{Carozo2011}.
+In the angle range where the G peak is enhanced, the R peak is clearly visible, as shown in Fig.~\ref{fig:RamanOnCVD}(c).
+The R peak position decreases linearly with increasing twist angle, -11.7$\pm$0.8 $\mathrm{cm^{-1}/degree}$, as shown in Fig.~\ref{fig:Raman}(b) which allows the twist angle to be uniquely identified.
 Again, the black circles correspond to tBLG flakes whose twist angles were measured by STM.
 The red circles correspond to tBLG flakes whose twist angles were inferred from Raman spectroscopy measurements of the G peak area.
-Using a combination of the R peak position and the G peak area, the twist angle within the enhanced angle range can be determined solely from Raman measurements.
+Using a combination of the R peak position and the G peak area, the twist angle can be determined solely from Raman measurements.